-The building located at 1501 NW 9th Avenue previously served as the home of the National Parkinson Foundation.
-It is currently being renovated as the new home of the Department of Public Safety, and administrative offices for Bascom Palmer and other medical programs.
-Completion is scheduled for the spring/summer of 2018.
+The building located at 1501 NW 9th Avenue previously served as the home of the National Parkinson Foundation and is currently vacant.
+It is envisioned to be renovated as back-office space to support other Medical Campus programs.

 15th Street Garage & Central Energy Plant